azdavis/millet/docs/manual.md

 We provide an official [VS Code][vs-code] extension in the [marketplace][].

-Some Millet featuers are provided by the VS Code extension, not the language server.
-These featuers are thus not available in other editors.
+Some Millet features are provided by the VS Code extension, not the language server.
+These features are thus not available in other editors.

 ### VSCodium and similar